testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

 {% endhtml %}

-Then, you would just pick values to satisfy each input equivalence class partition.
+Then, you simply select values for each input that satisfy the conditions of each input equivalence class partition.

 # Coding up user actions

-After having test input values defined, we can start writing the test code that will automate all possible user actions such as:
+With our test input values defined, we can start writing the test code to automate all possible user actions, including:

-* starting and stopping the program
+* Starting and stopping the program
-* setting V_MRSP and threshold values
+* Setting `V_MRSP` and threshold values
-* entering estimated speed
+* Entering estimated speed values
-* expecting normal status state
+* Verifying the system's normal status state
-* expecting warning status state
+* Verifying the warning status state
-* expecting emergency braking (intervention) status state
+* Verifying the emergency braking (intervention) status state

-Because we are dealing with a command line (CLI) program, we'll use `testflows.connect` module to control it using the `send` and `expect` methods.
-We'll also define a `State` class to wrap all the elements of state of the controller into one object.
-We will need it when we implement the behavior model of the controller that will be used as a test oracle to give us the expected state of the system for any combination of controller's behavior.
+Since we're working with a command-line interface (CLI) program, we’ll use the `testflows.connect` module to control it with the `send` and `expect` methods.
+Additionally, we’ll define a `State` class to encapsulate all elements of the controller’s state into a single object.
+This class will be crucial when we implement the controller's behavior model, which will serve as a test oracle to provide the expected state for any combination of controller behavior.

-Here are all the actions, including the `State` class, implemented in Python:
+Here is the implementation of all actions, including the `State` class, in Python:

 ```python
 import re